tmartinx/openstack-guides/Juno/flat+vlan-ovs/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 ## 14.1.
 About upstream router

-The "upstream router" is located outside of OpenStack's control, it is dual-stacked, and the default route for both physical serves and instances.
+The *upstream router* is located outside of OpenStack's control, it is Dual-Stacked and it is the default route for both Physical/Virtual Serves and Instances.
 This means that we're *mapping our physical network into OpenStack*, using ML2 plugin with *Single Flat Network* topology (also *VLAN Provider Network* is supported).

 ## 14.2.
 About IPv6

-For tenant's subnet, the "border gateway / external router" have the IPv6 Router Advertisement daemon running on it (radvd), so, the instances can use it using "Upstream IPv6 RA / SLAAC".
+For Project's subnet, the *upstream router* have the IPv6 Router Advertisement daemon running on it (radvd), so, the Instances can use it as "Upstream IPv6 RA / SLAAC Router".

 ## 14.3.
 About IPv4